-- Second, they offer a 1 year manufacturer defects warranty from date of purchase.
+- Second, they offer a 1-year manufacturer defects warranty from the date of purchase.
 They don’t accept damage by user error.
 So to get them to make good on the warranty, it must clearly be a defect in the camera – and not because you forgot to close the side port.

 So while it might be a long shot, I think it’s worth a try.
 Contact GoPro and see what they can do for you – especially if you purchased the camera in the last 12 months.